 Why managing your stressors, not your stress, is the most effective way to handle chronic stress.

-We all know the feeling of chronic stress—tense shoulders, a racing mind that never seems to stop, and that crushing sense of overwhelm, like we’re trending water and barely managing to keep our head above the waves.
+We all know the feeling of chronic stress—tense shoulders, a racing mind that never seems to stop, and that crushing sense of overwhelm, like we’re treading water and barely managing to keep our head above the waves.

 While we’re all painfully familiar with the feeling of stress, most of us are less familiar with the concept of a stressor.